neeamerivirta/Portfolio/Frontend/Figma-projects/README.md

 ## Figma projects

 - Here you'll find all my Figma projects
-- Ssome are school assignments and some are personal projects made in my free time
+- Some are school assignments and some are personal projects made in my free time
 - Each project has its own directory where you can find more detailed contents and information about the project

 ## NordicHeel-project